adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 ### STEP 2. simulation of causal relationships

-The python script `mr_link/simulate_phenotypes.py` can be used to simulate phenotypes which are causally related in 2 different cohorts, which are then by default stored  in the `mr_link/simulated_phenotypes/` directory in a file format that the mr link script (`mr_link/MRlink.py`) can understand.
+The python script `mr_link/simulate_phenotypes.py` can be used to simulate phenotypes which are causally related in 2 different cohorts, which are then by default stored  in the `mr_link/simulated_phenotypes/` directory in a file format that the MR-link script (`mr_link/MRlink.py`) can understand.